jersey-griggs/jersey.griggs.github.io/index.md

 I specialize in alternative health and wellness writing and outdoor travel—[but I am not limited to these areas](/about/).

-I work with clients who need blog content, web content, landing pages, email marketing, copy for brochures, and more.
+I work with clients who need blog content, web content, landing pages, email marketing, copy for brochures, social media, and more.
 I create informative, relevant, and compelling content that captivates your customers and sells your products.

 *And I love working for clients who are mindful of their business and mission.*